Visit Cape Town, South Africa

 Whether self-driving or exploring as part of a private tour, you’ll feel immersed in the wild landscape of the Cape Peninsula, despite the region’s popularity with visitors.
 The Cape is an area of profound natural beauty and huge ecological significance and, after passing through the classy suburbs of Camps Bay and Clifton and through numerous coastal towns and villages, you’ll reach the Cape of Good Hope Nature Reserve.
 This makes up a significant part of the Cape Floral Kingdom, the smallest but most diverse of the world’s seven floral kingdoms.
-Fynbos – low-lying shrubs and colourful heathers – are the main vegetation, while the habitat supports animals such as antelope, ostriches, baboons and a variety of birdlife.
+Fynbos – low-lying shrubs and colorful heathers – are the main vegetation, while the habitat supports animals such as antelope, ostriches, baboons and a variety of birdlife.

 Whale watching and shark cage diving

 The Cape Town coastline is visited by numerous whale and dolphin species, including southern right whales and humpback whales, which migrate each year from the icy waters of Antarctica to have their young.
 Gansbaai, a two hour drive from Cape Town, is the main launch pad for whale watching cruises, as well as shark cage dives, as high numbers of great white sharks patrol the waters between Dyer Island and Geyser Rock.
-This is an exhilarating way to acquaint yourself with these ominous but graceful creatures in their natural environment, whether you remain on the boat and watch them feeding on the surface or opt to be lowered into the water inside a galvanised steel cage for a closer view.
+This is an exhilarating way to acquaint yourself with these ominous but graceful creatures in their natural environment, whether you remain on the boat and watch them feeding on the surface or opt to be lowered into the water inside a galvanized steel cage for a closer view.

 The rolling countryside and lure of trying South Africa’s finest wines makes taking a one to two hour drive out to the Winelands well worthwhile.
 On a private full-day tour you can sit back and admire the landscape as you wind through dramatic mountain ranges and expansive vineyards.
 Stop at Stellenbosch, South Africa’s second oldest town, to admire its canals, Cape Dutch architecture and wine, before heading over the Helshoogte Pass to Franschhoek, renowned for its cuisine and idyllic valley setting, where a patchwork of vineyards meets towering mountains.
 Here, you can visit a wine estate to taste more of the region’s produce, before moving on to the town of Paarl, set at the foot of a huge granite rock, for a final wine tasting.